sfigg/commercialization-public/customize/enterprise/hibernate-once-resume-many-horm-.md

 A device with HORM enabled can quickly be turned off or shut down, and then restarted into the preconfigured state, even in the event of a sudden power loss.

 > [!Note]
 > HORM can be used on Unified Extensible Firmware Interface (UEFI) devices running Windows 10, version 1709 only.
-In previous Windows versions, the installation procedure for UEFI creates a hidden system partition.
-Because UWF cannot protect hidden partitions, HORM cannot be used on any devices that contain a hidden partition, including UEFI-capable devices on older versions of Windows.
+HORM cannot be used on UEFI-capable devices running Windows 10, version 1703 or earlier as the UEFI installation procedure created hidden partitions.

 ## Requirements